 At some point in there, I managed to screw up my Mac so badly that I needed to completely wipe it and start over.
 That’s when I discovered that, in this particular circumstance, a Time Machine backup is not ideal.
 It’s a lot better to have an exact clone of your old hard disk you can start from.
 So I added a third daily backup to my routine, via Carbon Copy Cloner.

-And with that, my daily backup routine was too unwieldy to perform manually anymore.
-Automating activities such as these is why God invented shell scripting, folks.
+And with that, my daily backup routine was officially too unwieldy to perform manually anymore.
+Automating activities such as these is why we have shell scripting.

 Sounds easy enough, right?
-I am going to guess I put in at least three solid weeks’ worth of work on this, over a period of many months, before I had nailed all the corner cases.
+I am going to guess I put in at least three solid weeks’ worth of work on my backup script, over a period of many months, before I had nailed all the corner cases.
 I am stubborn like that.

 For starters, when I first attempted to write this script, back in 2016, BackBlaze did not support command-line-initiated backups.
-I am happy to report that I sent an email to a guy who works at the company, and he implemented that feature, just because I asked nicely.
+I sent an email to a guy who works at the company, and I am happy to report that he implemented that feature, just because I asked nicely.
 That counts as dazzling customer support in my book.

-(I’m not going to name him here, because I don’t want the poor guy to get drowned in emails from people bugging him with their pet grievances.
-If you think your pet grievance is as important as I thought mine was, I suspect you can get ahold of somebody in the company some kind of way, the same as I did.)
+(I’m not going to name The BackBlaze employee here, because I don’t want the poor guy to get drowned in emails from people bugging him with their pet grievances.
+If you think your issue is as important as I thought mine was, I suspect you can get ahold of somebody in the company some kind of way, the same as I did.)

 Note that you don’t have to automate all three types of backups, like I do.
 You can choose just one or two backup methods instead.
 I’m sure the script could be modified to support other types of backups, if you are so inclined.